-In Canada’s smallest province, Prince Edward Island, charming Charlottetown is one of the country’s most historic cities – it was the location of the Charlottetown Conference, where the idea of a new country was first formally discussed in 1864.
+In Canada’s smallest province, Prince Edward Island, charming Charlottetown is one of the country’s most historic cities.
+Here are some top things to do in Charlottetown.

+This historic city was the location of the Charlottetown Conference, where the idea of a new country was first formally discussed in 1864.
 Visitors can explore this seminal period in North American history through installations at Province House National Historic Site and the Confederation Centre of the Arts.
+Step back in time as you visit the Government House, St. Dunstan’s Basilica, or the Beaconsfield Historic House.
 Theatre buffs should make time to see the longest-running annual musical in history, Anne of Green Gables: The Musical – a tribute to the story of Anne Shirley, the fictional heroine made famous by author Lucy Maud Montgomery.

-After the show, Charlottetown has plenty of locales for food and entertainment.
+Some would say that PEI has the best oysters in the world, so it’s no surprise that oysters are the star of the show when it comes to food in Charlottetown.
+While it’s highly recommended you take advantage of all the fresh seafood, this is a city that has a lot more to offer.
 Dine al fresco on the cobblestones of Victoria Row, on the corner of Prince and Water streets, or in the upscale dining room of the Culinary Institute of Canada, one of the country’s premier chef-training schools.
-And, of course, a trip to Charlottetown isn’t complete without a stroll along the waterfront at Peake’s Wharf where you can indulge in french fries, lobster rolls, and ice-cream, and browse for seaside trinkets and souvenirs for the folks back home.
+And, of course, a trip to Charlottetown isn’t complete without a stroll along the waterfront at Peake’s Wharf where you can indulge in french fries, lobster rolls, and ice-cream.
+Check out our PEI Foodie Guide for restaurant recommendations.